Pufferfish - A Tasty Risk

 What is This Dish?

-Fugu - pufferfish Fugu (foo-goo) is a dish made from the pufferfish (blowfish) or porcupine fish that has achieved an almost mythological status in western cuisine.
-It has become synonymous with risk taking, a culinary Russian roulette, due to that, if incorrectly prepared, a diner risks death from even a single bite due to a potent neurotoxin found in the fish if not prepared correctly.
+Fugu (foo-goo) is a dish made from the pufferfish (sometimes called the blowfish but there is some debate that they are separate fish) or porcupine fish that has achieved an almost mythological status in western cuisine.
+It has become synonymous with risk taking, as if is incorrectly prepared, a diner risks death from even a single bite due to a potent neurotoxin found in the fish if not prepared correctly.

 Preparing The Fish